julelang/manual/src/comptime/reflection.md

 ## Introduction to Reflection for Types

-To start examine any type, use `comptime::TypeOf` function.
+To start examine any type, use `comptime::Typeof` function.
 This function provided by the [`std/comptime`](/std/comptime) library and it's essential for type examination.

 For example: